Our Decarbonization Strategy

 To achieve this goal, we developed a comprehensive, cross-functional decarbonization plan, outlining the most impactful areas where we can decrease emissions:

-A significant lever for decarbonization of the industry is SAF, which can be used to help fuel existing aircraft engines without equipment modification or retrofitting.
-Our dedicated Fuel Procurement team is actively engaged in discussions to develop contracts with fuel providers and other fuel partners to support our customers’ growing interest in the use of SAF.
-Atlas also uses Skymetrix (formerly FuelPlus) software to track global fuel purchases and enhance SAF purchasing options for our customers.
+Sustainable aviation fuel (SAF) is a significant lever for decarbonization of the industry.
+Our dedicated Fuel Procurement team is actively engaged in discussions with our suppliers and customers to develop contracts that meet the SAF needs and goals of all parties, including lower carbon charters using SAF.
+Atlas also uses Skymetrix software to track global fuel purchases and enhance SAF purchasing options for customers.
 Read Partnerships for a Sustainable Future to learn more.